Behavioral Strategies for ADHD

 Atomic Habits: And Easy & Proven Way to Build Good Habits & Break Bad One, by James Clear

-This book offers a framework for improving your life and meeting your goals by forming habits, including practical strategies on how to form good habits and break bad ones.
+This book offers a framework for improving your life and meeting your goals by forming habits, including practical strategies to form good habits and break bad ones.
 This author also offers a podcast and a blog.

-The Brain That Changes Itself: Stories of Personal Triumph from the Frontiers of Brain Science, by Norman Doidge, M,D.
+The Brain That Changes Itself: Stories of Personal Triumph from the Frontiers of Brain Science, by Norman Doidge, M.D.

 This book about Neuroplasticity helps you better understand the brain’s role in changing dysfunctional habits and creating new and better habits.